stevesweets/fairer-streaming-royalties/README.md

 # fairer-streaming-royalties
-Leverages last.fm stats vs Spotify stats, makes some presumptions, informs users of where their money might go.
+Leverages last.fm stats vs Spotify stats, makes some presumptions, informs users of where their streaming revenue might go.